amro-kamal/ObjectPose/README.md

 The command will install all the requirements for you.
 See the requirements.txt for all the rquirements.
 The code works fine with Python 3.7.13.

 ## Testing on ImageNetV2
-To test the models on ImageNetV2 dataset, go the src folder and run the command:
+To test the models on ImageNetV2 dataset, go to src folder and run the command:

 ```
 python run_imagenet_v2.py --batchsize=16